 Step 5: Show the other participants the critical projects.
 If required, deep dives can be made using the Project Link project field.

 Step 6: Depending on the interests of the other participants, additional overview functions such as pivot reports, project list or external BI software can be used.
 Those can show at a glance the cost changes, budget status or resource utilization.

 If all meeting participants are informed and have a clear understanding of the current portfolio, then the portfolio proposal for the coming quarter can be presented and a decision can be made.

 The portfolio coordinator presents his proposal in Meisterplan.
 To emphasize the highlights, he again uses the visual support functions and evaluations that are integrated in the tool.
 Depending on the context, he can also use external reporting software as needed.

-Step 1: Open your planning scenario.
+Step 1: Open your proposed scenario.
 Again, it makes sense to color the projects in the Gantt chart neutrally, for example, according to workload, and collapse the resource view.

-Step 2: Open the scenario comparison between the planning scenario and the Plan of Record to visualize the differences.
+Step 2: Open the scenario comparison between the proposed scenario and the Plan of Record to visualize the differences.
 Explain the strategy behind your proposal and the changes to the current portfolio.

 Step 3: Use the evaluation functions of Meisterplan to emphasize your strategy and to illustrate the advantages of your proposal compared to the previous portfolio.

 - Using the scenario comparison between your proposal and the current Plan of Record can make it clear that your proposal enables, for example, the two most important projects to be implemented more quickly than in previous planning.